Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.6. Method Injection/MethodInjection.md

 >You can read more about the motivation for Method Injection in [this blog entry](https://spring.io/blog/2004/08/06/method-injection/).

 #### Soo what is Method Injection ?
-Soo `method injection` is a mechanism which is something like alternative for setter-based and constructor-based
+Soo `method injection` is a DI which exists besides setter-based and constructor-based DI's, which is need for
-DI, where  we don't have get method, but we have setter method which is linked to certain bean.
+beans with different scopes.
+And can be used as decision in this examples:
+* We have singleton bean A witch dependence of prototype bean B which due to its properties can be received in
+new version only through method injection(use of method).

 ### Lookup Method Injection
 Lookup method injection is the same process as standard method injection but with part of initialization of the